-Under the Adelphi University Code of Conduct, a member of the University community who alleges that a person, or group of people, has committed nonacademic misconduct on the campus has the right to file a formal notice of complaint.
-Such complaints should be filed with the Office of Student Conduct and Community Standards at 516.877.3612 or the Title IX Coordinator at 516.877.4819.
+Under the Adelphi University Code of Conduct, a member of the University community who alleges that a student, or group of students, has committed nonacademic misconduct on the campus has the right to file a formal notice of complaint.
+Such complaints should be filed with the Office of Student Conduct and Community Standards at 516.877.3612.